jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**October 23, 2024**_
+Economic projections are mixed.
+Some bank's economists think the world's growth will be hindered by regional conflicts and war, while other banks think that there is still room for S&P to grow in the next decade.

 _**October 19, 2024**_
 A recent new trend in AI investments is medical chatbots, which I've imagined to be upcoming last year.